Images

 Summary

 BMW has had a lot to do with the rise in popularity of mid-sized premium SUVs, having pioneered this segment back in 2003.
 Rivals have grabbed the headlines since, but with this fourth generation model, the Bavarians are out to redefine what a car of this kind should be.
 In many ways, this car does just that.
-Yes it's true that it doesn't offer much that's radically different to what we've seen before in this class, but everything it does do is so complete and polished that it's hard not to admire the end result.
+Yes it's true that it doesn't offer much that's radically different to what we've seen before in this class, but much of what it does do is so complete and polished that it's hard not to admire the end result.

 + More